 Exposures of wildlife to 2,4-D, whether through direct contact or consumption of treated vegetation, has been shown to be of low toxicological concern.
 Studies have shown 2,4-D is:

 - Practically non-toxic to both freshwater and estuarine/marine fish, amphibians (frogs).

 The use of 2,4-D to control undesirable vegetation and invasive plants has a positive contribution to wildlife by allowing growth of native plants and restoring the naturalhabitat.
 In aquatic systems, 2,4-D has been used to counter the intrusion by invasive vegetation which can choke off aquatic habitats and degrade water quality.

-Want more information?
+Want to learn more?
+More is known about 2,4-D and how it acts than almost any other herbicide in existence.
+Click here to learn more.
 A list of scientific resources can be found at "Studies and Reports on 2,4-D".